-An Interior Designer’s Guide: Colors that Go With Orange
+An Interior Designer’s Guide: Colors That Go With Orange

-A punchline from a corny childhood knock-knock joke played queried, 'Orange you glad to see me.'
+A punchline from a corny childhood knock-knock joke played queried, "Orange you glad to see me."
 This vibrant hue that blends red's power and yellow cheerfulness is hand's down the most welcome color in your home when it comes to a sophisticated accent color.
 Nest Casa founder Sara Colombo attests that she opened her Florida-based uber high-end home design store in the fifteen years that the color is by far the most popular.
-"It's by far the best selling color for us,' she maintains.
+"It's by far the best selling color for us," she maintains.

 But homes aren't the only place to incorporate the lively hue.
 When Edgardo Osorio, founder of Aquazurra, opened his first store location in Capri this summer, the color played a significant role in the design.
-Marking the eleventh store for the super sexy luxury shoe brand, each store draws upon the location.
-Considering its relationship to the sea - Osorio named the brand for his favorite island and the clear blue waters that surround - this outpost pairs a delicate aqua with vibrant deep orange inspired by sea coral.
+Marking the eleventh store for the supersexy luxury shoe brand, each store draws upon the location.
+Considering its relationship to the sea — Osorio named the brand for his favorite island and the clear blue waters that surround it — this outpost pairs a delicate aqua with vibrant deep orange inspired by sea coral.
 Centerstage, the inspiration becomes literal with a large piece of ceramic coral as a focal point in the inviting boutique designed by Marie-Jean Oudejans.
 Orange appears as lines on the floor, trim on the velvet settee and shelving units, and as the complimentary pattern color in the Capri-inspired ceiling design.
 The cheerful color fits the famous island.
-As Osorio puts it, "I feel I'm living la Dolce Vita when I'm back in my happy place: Capri."
+As Osorio puts it, "I feel I'm living la dolce vita when I'm back in my happy place: Capri."

 When Lorenzo Atkinson, an e-commerce marketing coordinator at Proenza Schouler discovered his 600-square foot studio apartment, the 1905 classic brownstone architecture inthe Bed-Stuy building sealed the deal according to an article in Domino.
 The beloved home magazine writes it was a New Year’s resolution to start collecting art that turned the charming space into an art gallery, which helped him embrace color.
 In the article, he said, “Art sets the tone for everything that I have.” he says.
 “Prior to collecting art, I didn’t enjoy color in so many ways.”
-Collected works from Black artists such as Theresa Chromati (@theresachromati), Brittney Leeanne Williams, and Devin N. Morris featured vibrant primary colors heavy on blue, red, and greens.
+Collected works from Black artists such as Theresa Chromati (@theresachromati), Brittney Leeanne Williams, and Devin N. Morris featured vibrant primary colors heavy on blue, red, and green.
 Atkinson painted each side of his fireplace a different color; orange on the left and navy on the right to play against the art.
 An orange settee adds another pop of the bright hue to highlight the colorful artwork.

 One adage that applies to orange is a go-big or go-home philosophy, as seen in this post from @decor67, which displays a European-style palazzo with an intricately carved wood ceiling.
 The burnt orange walls play nicely with the warm wood tones of the ceiling decor.
 A turquoise touch dots a neutral palette throughout the floor and furniture on a painting canvas, further complimenting the orange.